- Toggle Section About

 Applying for a Credential

-After successfully completing student teaching and the associated requirements, candidates make an appointment with a credential analyst in the School of Education at Biola University and apply for the Education Specialist Instruction (M/M) Credential from the State of California's Commission on Teacher Credentialing.
+After successfully completing student teaching or the intern support seminars and the associated requirements, candidates make an appointment with a credential analyst in the School of Education at Biola University and apply for the Education Specialist Instruction (M/M) Credential from the State of California's Commission on Teacher Credentialing.

 The Education Specialist Instruction (M/M) Program leading to a California Teaching Credential at Biola University is subject to change in response to new legislation and for accreditation/reporting purposes.
 Please see a credential analyst for current information on completing the requirements for a teaching credential.